 The wrath of God should not be likened to human wrath.
 For God is love (1 John 4:8), and though He hates sin, He loves the sinner.
 “I have loved thee with an everlasting love” (Jeremiah 31:3).
 However, God does not push His love upon those who don’t want to accept it (Joshua 24:14,15).

-God’s wrath was illustrated on the Jews’ rejection to Christ.
+God’s wrath was shown by the Jews’ rejection to Christ.
 Since they had insisted in their rejection and had refused His repeated calls of love, He withdrew His presence from them and removed His protection.
 Thus, the nation was left to the mercy of the leader it had chosen (Matthew 23:37, 38).
+And in 70 AD they were destroyed by the Romans.

 The continual battle between God’s love and mercy will ultimately cease at the end of time when the Spirit of God will no longer try to draw men from sin (Ecclesiastes 12:14).
 Then, God’s wrath will finally be poured on the wicked and fire will come down from God out of heaven, and sin and sinners will be destroyed (Revelation 20:9; Malachi 4:1; 2 Peter 3:10).